Alfresco/alfresco-ng2-components/ng2-components/ng2-alfresco-upload/README.md

 ## UploadDragAreaComponent

-This component, provide a drag and drop are to upload files to alfresco.
+This component provides a drag and drop area to upload files to Alfresco.

 ```html
 <adf-upload-drag-area (onSuccess)="customMethod($event)">